mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 specified width a in mm.
 Only pixels wholly within the line were excluded.
 The angle was defined in the same way as for L/PHI.

-An infinite cylinder (length 100m) with the angle and width set by the user is created at the centre of the detectors (x=0, y=0, which represents the Neutron source. z=detector depth, where Z is in the direction of the beam).
+An infinite cylinder (length 100m) with the angle and width set by the user is created in the plane of the detector from the point at which the transmitted beam is incident on the detector.

 :ref:`algm-MaskDetectorsInShape` is subsequently used the apply the generated shape.
 The central point of each detector must lie within the shape to be masked, partially